Waco Assault Defense Attorney

 - Injury to a child, elderly individual, or disabled individual: An assault committed against a child, elderly person, or disabled individual is a specific crime that can qualify as a first, second, or third-degree felony.

-Get in Touch with an Assault Defense Lawyer in Waco, TX
+Get in Touch with an Assault Defense Lawyer in Waco and San Antonio, TX

 At Blanchard & Thomas, we understand the stress that comes with facing a possible jail sentence for committing a crime.
 Sometimes, prosecutors and law enforcement depend on and utilize that stress to force you to waive your rights.
 Our legal team is here to take care of the legal strategy and represent your interests against the bullying tactics of the police and prosecutors to help preserve your rights during criminal proceedings.